prophesee-ai/prophesee-automotive-dataset-toolbox/README.md

 The dataset is split between train, test and val folders.
 Files consist of 60 seconds recordings that were cut from longer recording sessions.
 Cuts from a single recording session are all in the same training split.

+Bounding box annotations for 7 classes (pedestrians, two-wheelers, cars, trucks, buses, traffic signs, traffic lights) are obtained in a semi automated way.
+For more details, please refer to [our NeurIPS paper](https://papers.nips.cc/paper/2020/file/c213877427b46fa96cff6c39e837ccee-Paper.pdf).
+Also note that, as explained in the paper, the official evaluation code considers only 3 classes for mAP computation (pedestrians, two-wheelers, cars).

 ### GEN1 Automotive Detection Dataset

 Go to the [dataset presentation page](https://www.prophesee.ai/2020/01/24/prophesee-gen1-automotive-detection-dataset/) and download the dataset.